StupidRepo/TritonClient/README.md

     - Shift-clicking works too, to select multiple tracks.
 6. Click "Add selected to Queue" to add selected tracks to the playback queue.
 7. When done selecting tracks, click "Show Queue" and then "Download Queue" to download all queued tracks.
-8. Downloaded tracks will be saved in the `Downloads/_TritonMusic` folder with proper metadata and cover art.
+8. Downloaded tracks will be saved in a `Downloads/_TritonMusic/` folder in your user profile's home directory, with proper metadata and cover art.
+  - Albums are stored in subfolders named after the album, and playlists are stored in subfolders named after the playlist.
 9. Enjoy your music!

 ## Notes